AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 Format: `unpin INDEX`

 ```
-unpin: Unpins the foodplace identified by the index number used in the last foodplace listing.
+unpin: Unpins the foodplace identified by the index number used in the last foodplace list.
-INDEX must be a positive integer.
+• INDEX must be a positive integer.
+Parameters:
-Parameters: INDEX
+  INDEX
+Example:
-Example: unpin 1
+  unpin 1
 ```

 * Unpins the foodplace at the specified `INDEX`.